Robust and scalable rf spectroscopy in first-order magnetic sensitive states at second-long coherence time: Scalability of the rf sequence for multi-ion spectroscopy

-For more sensitive Ramsey spectroscopy based on the composite rf pulse sequence with multiple ions, we need to determine the homogeneity of the quantization B-field and the driving rf-field.
-This is done via measurements of the center frequencies of the $\ket{S,-1/2}\,\rightarrow\,\ket{D,-5/2}$ E2 transition and the rf Rabi frequencies in the spin-$1/2$ $^{2}S_{1/2}$ ground state along an ion Coulomb crystal.
-From the spread of the center frequencies of the E2 transition and the spread of the rf Rabi frequencies along the ions, we can deduce the B-field gradient and the rf-field gradient, respectively.
 The measurement is done via simultaneous spectroscopy of six ions along a 120\,µm Coulomb crystal.
 Each ion is represented with a different color.
 Figure~\ref{fig:homogeneity plots}\,(a) shows the excitation probability of the $\ket{S,-1/2}\,\rightarrow\,\ket{D,-5/2}$ transition.
 The variation in the observed excitation probability is caused by the finite waist of the 411\,nm laser beam of $w_{411}\,=\,83$\,µm as described in section~\ref{subsec:experimental setup}.
 Figure~\ref{fig:homogeneity plots}\,(b) shows the differences of the extracted center frequency compared to a common mean frequency of the E2 transition $\nu_{c}$.
 From a linear fit, the gradient of the center frequency is determined to be $d\nu/dz\,=\,$\,-0.085(61)\,Hz/µm, corresponding to a B-field gradient of $dB/dz\,=\,$\,-3.0\,pT/µm.
 The maximum observed difference in the center frequency is $\delta\nu\,=\,$10.2\,Hz, which translates to $\Delta\eta_{\omega}\,=\,0.0004$ for rf spectroscopy in the $^{2}F_{7/2}$ manifold.
 Figure~\ref{fig:homogeneity plots}\,(c) shows the measurement of the population transfer of the ions within the $^{2}S_{1/2}$ electronic ground state with respect to the rf pulse duration.
 The population is optically pumped to the $\ket{S,-1/2}$ state and state selective fluorescence detection via the $\ket{S,-1/2}\,\rightarrow\,\ket{D,-5/2}$ E2 transition is applied.
 To ensure that the state detection is not dependent on the probe light intensities seen by each individual ion, we apply a long 15\,ms laser pulse to transfer the population out of the electronic ground state.
 Due to the lifetime of the state of about 7\,ms~\cite{Taylor1997investigation,Yu2000lifetime,Tan2021precision}, inefficient shelving is observed in the measurement.
 Figure~\ref{fig:homogeneity plots}\,(d) shows the extracted $\eta_{t}$ for each ion and a fitted gradient of $d\eta_{t}/dz\,=\,9(11)\times10^{-6}$\,/µm.
 This gives a maximum of $\Delta\eta_{t}\,=\,0.001$ along the crystal.

 The extracted values of $\Delta\eta_{\omega,t}$ over a range of 120\,µm are small compared to the allowed range of $|\eta_{\omega}|\,<\,0.021$ and $|\eta_{t}|\,<\,0.004$.
 Therefore, multi-ion rf Ramsey spectroscopy with on the order of 10 ions in a linear chain simultaneously could be done with the UR10 sequence to improve the sensitivity of the measurement by $\sqrt{10}$ and perform a better test of LLI in the future.